 1488 State Route 444, Victor, NY, US

-Located in Victor, New York, the Ganondagan State Historic Site is "the only New York State Historic Site dedicated to a Native American theme (1987), and the only Seneca town developed and interpreted in the United States."
-The 569-acre site, home to a 17th-century Seneca town for more than 300 years, includes the fully-furnished Seneca Bark Longhouse, the Seneca Art & Culture Center, and interpretive hiking trails.
+Located in Victor, New York, the Ganondagan State Historic Site is "the only New York State Historic Site dedicated to a Native American theme, and the only Seneca town developed and interpreted in the U.S." The 569-acre site, home to a 17th-century Seneca town for more than 300 years, includes the fully-furnished Seneca Bark Longhouse, the Seneca Art & Culture Center, and interpretive hiking trails.

 Located in Rochester, New York, the National Susan B. Anthony Museum & House was Anthony's personal home as well as the site of her infamous 1872 arrest for voting.
 The three-story brick home doubled as the headquarters of the National American Woman Suffrage Association when Anthony was its president.
-She died in this three-story brick home in 1906.
-Today it houses exhibits and artifacts related to her life, work, and the women's movement she is credited with inspiring.
+She died here in 1906.
+Today, the home houses exhibits and artifacts related to her life, work, and the women's movement she is credited with inspiring.

 2 W Third St, Jamestown, NY, US